smcgee8/CarND-LaneLines-P1/writeup_template.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline Description

 My pipeline for image processing can be found in the function definition "#process_image".
 It consists of 9 major steps:

-1. _Grayscale:_ The image is first converted to a grayscale image
+1. *Grayscale:* The image is first converted to a grayscale image
 2. *Threshold:* Any values less than 200 are set to 0 in the image.
 This is because the features we are interested in (yellow and white lane lines) tend to be quite bright.
 Thresholding can help us prevent false positives that occur later in the pipeline such as detecting edges on gray roadside barriers.
 3. *Gaussian Blur:* A Gaussian blur with a kernel size of 5 is applied in order to remove noise from the image that could be mistaken for a feature later in the pipeline.
 4. *Canny:* The next step is Canny edge detection.
 We set a high threshold of 200 and a low threshold of 100.
 I arrived at these values through experimentation.
 The edges in our lane lines have steep gradients.